 In case Internet Explorer does not start even with all add-ons disabled, you can reset its advanced settings or restore all settings and add-ons to default.

-In Windows 7, open Start menu, type a part of "internet options" and click the result.
+In Windows 7 and 10, open Start menu, type a part of "internet options" and click the result.

 In Windows 8.1, open Settings search using keyboard shortcut Windows Key+W, type a part of "internet options" into Search box and click Internet Options in the results.